NeurodataWithoutBorders/nwb-overview/README.rst

 Adding links to external packages
 ---------------------------------

-To link to specific entities (e.g., classes) in documentation of external software packages, we use the :ref:`intersphinx <https://www.sphinx-doc.org/en/master/usage/extensions/intersphinx.html>` feature.
+To link to specific entities (e.g., classes) in documentation of external software packages, we use the `intersphinx <https://www.sphinx-doc.org/en/master/usage/extensions/intersphinx.html>`_ feature.
 The mapping to external docs is defined in ``/docs/source/conf_extlinks.py`` as part of the ``intersphinx_mapping`` dictionary.
 To support linking to a new tool, add the tool to the mapping.

 Creating external links to external packages in the docs
 --------------------------------------------------------